 To include the page in your site navigation, it must be Published.
 Once you're ready to go, head over to the Navigation menu in your left sidebar.

 Steps to Add the Page to a Navigation Menu

 1. Click on the Navigation menu in your left sidebar.

 2. Locate the menu you'd like to add the page to.

 3. Click the edit link in the top right corner of the menu box.

-4. Select Page as the Link Type and then click on the page you just created in the Destination drop-down menu.
-Update the text if you require.
+4. Select Page as the Link Type and click on the page you just created in the Destination drop-down menu.
+Update the text if you require it.

 5. Reorder the page in the menu by holding your mouse on the icon to the left of the link type and dragging it into place.